 Leafhopper Phenology Study

 Leafhopper insects can spread phytoplasma pathogens that cause X-disease in cherry trees.
 Managing leafhoppers is difficult, so we are working to identify where and when different leafhopper species occur to help with decision support.
-Since 2022, we have traveled to 10 orchards weekly from Peshastin to Richland to quantify leafhoppers on sticky cards and vacuum samples, and additional vacuum sampling is being conducted in Hood River, OR.
+Since 2022, we have traveled to 10 orchards weekly from Peshastin to Richland to quantify leafhoppers on sticky cards and vacuum samples, and additional sampling is being conducted in Hood River, OR.

 With the data, we will make degree-day phenology models for leafhopper X-disease vectors so growers can predict when leafhopper risk is highest.